kitajchuk/clutch/README.md

 * From static directory on your Express app server ( this is the default )
 * From an AWS S3 bucket synced with your static directory
-* From an AWS CloudFront CDN in front of an AWS S3 bucket
+* From an AWS CloudFront CDN in front of an AWS S3 bucket synced with your static directory